launchdarkly/ld-relay/docs/endpoints.md

 ## Proxies for LaunchDarkly services

-### Endpoints used by server-side SDKs
+### Endpoints server-side SDKs use

-* All of these require an `Authorization` header whose value is the SDK key.
+All of these require an `Authorization` header whose value is the SDK key.

 Endpoint                     | Method | Proxied Subdomain | Description
 -----------------------------|:------:|:---------:|------------------------------------